braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 ### Button Set-Up

-To add buttons to your in-app message, you will find a Button1 textbox and Button2 textbox underneath the text body prompt.
+To add buttons to your in-app message, you will find a Button 1 textbox and Button 2 textbox underneath the text body prompt.
 Here, you can choose the text that will show on these buttons.
 We recommend "Turn on Notifications" and "Not Now" as starter buttons, but there are many different button prompts you could assign.

 ![push_primer][push_primer6]{: style="float:right;max-width:40%;margin-left:15px;"}